Timeline: Samsung Electronics' Galaxy Note 7 recall crisis

 Aug.
 2 - Samsung unveils the Galaxy Note 7 at a New York media event.

-Reporting by Se Young Lee and Nataly Pak; Editing by Miyoung Kim and Kenneth Maxwell
+Reporting by Nataly Pak and Se Young Lee; Editing by Miyoung Kim and Kenneth Maxwell